Code of Practice

 SLAB has been considering an updated Code of Practice for some time, but we want to incorporate ideas from the profession and others.

-We plan to consult on a new Code of Practice in late 2015/early 2016, but prior to that we will be discussing with a range of solicitors and other stakeholders before making the Code available for wider consultation.
+We consulted on a new Code of Practice and discussed it with a range of solicitors and other stakeholders before making the Code available for wider consultation.

-The first stage will be to discuss the future scope and content of the Code with solicitors, faculty, representatives from the Justice Sector, clients and groups representing clients.
+The first stage was to discuss the future scope and content of the Code with solicitors, faculty, representatives from the Justice Sector, clients and groups representing clients.

 Background to the code